Matrix concentration inequalities and efficiency of random universal sets of quantum gates: Introduction and summary of main results

 The efficiency of a universal set $\S$ (see \cite{sawicki2017,sawicki22017, sawicki2021} for criteria that allow deciding universality) is typically measured by the length of a circuit needed to approximate any quantum transformation with a given precision $\epsilon$.
-The Solovay-Kitaev theorem states that all universal sets are roughly the same efficient.
+The Solovay-Kitaev theorem states that all symmetric universal sets \footnote{A set $S\subset U(d)$ is symmetric if for any $U\in \mc{S}$ the inverse $U^{-1}\in \mc{S}$} are roughly the same efficient.
 More precisely, the length of a circuit that $\epsilon$-approximates any $U\in SU(d)$ is bounded by $A(\S)\log^c(1/\epsilon)$ \cite{NC00}, where $c\geq 1$.
+There have been recently some new developments connected to the Solovay-Kitaev theorem for gate-sets without inverses.
+First, in \cite{varju,oszmaniec} it was shown that an $\epsilon$-approximate poly-log length circuit exists even if one drops the assumption that a set $\mc{S}$ is symmetric.
+Moreover in \cite{Bouland21} an algorithm implementing this sequence was given.
 To estimate the value of $A(\S)$ one can use the concept of $\delta$-approximate $t$-designs \cite{harrow,oszmaniec}.
-To this end let $\{\mathcal{S},\nu_{\mathcal{S}}\}$ be an ensemble of quantum gates, where $\mathcal{S}$ is a finite subset of $U(d)$ and $\nu_{\mathcal{S}}$ is the uniform measure on $\mathcal{S}$.
+To this end let $\{\mathcal{S},\nu_{\mathcal{S}}\}$ be an ensemble of quantum gates, where $\mathcal{S}$ is a finite subset of $U(d)$ and $\nu_{\mathcal{S}}$ is a probability measure on $\mathcal{S}$.
 Such an ensemble is called $\delta(\nu_{\mathcal{S}},t)$-approximate $t$-design if and only if

 where $\|\cdot\|$ is the operator norm and for any measure $\nu$ (in particular for the Haar measure $\mu$) we define a \emph{moment operator}